 A partnership with Baylor HealthCare System was formed through the opening of a clinic on campus.

 The concept and vision for the Learning and Cultural Arts Center (now, The Point) began with the implementation of programs designed for seniors and the surrounding community.
 Senior computer classes, support groups, mature driving program, fitness classes, art classes and lecture series are all now part of this vision.

-Became the only facility in Dallas, and one of only four in Texas to be awarded accreditation with the Continuing Care Accreditation Commission. opened one of the first Adult Day Centers in Dallas providing respite for families caring for persons with dementia and Alzheimer’s Disease.
+CC Young became the only facility in Dallas (and one of only four in Texas) to be awarded accreditation with the Continuing Care Accreditation Commission.
+Ppened one of the first Adult Day Centers in Dallas providing respite for families caring for persons with dementia and Alzheimer’s Disease.

-The Blanton (Assisted Living) opened, offering 66 private studio, one-bedroom and two-bedroom units.
+The Blanton (now The Hillside Assisted Living) opened, offering 66 private studio, one-bedroom and two-bedroom units.
 Refurbishment of the Miller (LPW) and Young (LPE) buildings were completed.

 Personal Care Unit (now The Cove) was remodeled and enhanced to offer Assisted Living accommodations for residents with Alzheimer’s Disease and other forms of dementia.